Heraldo Muñoz: Ministry of Foreign Affairs

 President Michelle Bachelet named him Minister of Foreign Affairs of Chile in 2014.
-As such, he led Chile in its response to a case presented by Bolivia at the International Court of Justice, intended to force Chile to negotiate a sovereign access to the Pacific Ocean for Bolivia.
+As such, he led Chile in its response to a case presented by Bolivia at the International Court of Justice, intended to force Chile to negotiate a sovereign access to the Pacific Ocean] for Bolivia (see Bolivia v.
+Chile).
 Chile won the case by an overwhelming majority of the Court.
 Likewise during Muñoz's tenure, the Foreign Ministry elaborated a National Action Plan for Human Rights and Business, which was presented to President Bachelet in 2017.

 Also that year, Venezuela's political opposition to the government of Nicolás Maduro requested that Muñoz represent them, along with Foreign Minister of Mexico Luis Videgaray Caso, in negotiations held in the Dominican Republic, to set conditions for the then upcoming presidential elections: these efforts were eventually unsuccessful due to the intransigence of Venezuelan authorities and disagreements within the opposition.
 Furthermore, by invitation from the then US Secretary of State John Kerry, Muñoz joined an international campaign to protect the ocean.
 As a result of this involvement, Chile turned 1.4 million square kilometers of its waters into marine protected areas, becoming a world leader in ocean protection.
 Muñoz also achieved -after many failed attempts by previous governments- congressional approval of the bill for the modernization of the Foreign Ministry; the bill was promulgated by President Bachelet on March 7, 2018.
 Muñoz also led the elaboration of an agenda for Chile's foreign policy of the future entitled Política Exterior 2030.
 Finally, Muñoz created and promoted the concept of "convergence in diversity" between the two integration mechanisms for the region, the Pacific Alliance and Mercosur.

 Career after office

 In 2018 the Pew Charitable Foundation and the Bertarelli Foundation named Muñoz Ambassador of the Ocean.

 In 2018, Muñoz was elected President of the Party for Democracy (PPD).
 His term ended in August 2021.

 In September 2019 Muñoz was named Director of the Prince Albert II of Monaco Foundation.

-Munoz intentionally planned to run in the 2021 Chilean presidential election, but ended up dropping out in May 2021.
+Muñoz planned to run in the 2021 Chilean presidential election, but ended up dropping out in May 2021.